Birmingham, Alabama: Crime

-Birmingham was ranked 425th in crime rate in the U.S. for 2012 by CQ Press.
-The Birmingham-Hoover Metropolitan Statistical Area was ranked as having the 35th highest crime rate in the U.S., out of 347 MSAs ranked in 2011 by CQ Press.
-The Birmingham metro area crime rate is in line with other southern MSAs such as Jacksonville and Charlotte.
-U.S. News & World Report ranked Birmingham as the third most dangerous city in the nation for 2011 (only Atlanta and St. Louis were ranked higher).
-The A&E Network series The First 48 has filmed episodes with some of the city's homicide detectives.
+Birmingham has a crime rate significantly above the national average.
+Increasing gang violence and activity have been noted for the spike in crime around the city.
+In 2022, Birmingham set a modern record with 144 homicides.
+According to a 2023 study, Birmingham leads the nation's largest cities with the highest cost of crime per capita at $11,392.
+Its violent crime rate – which includes instances of murder, manslaughter, rape, robbery and aggravated assault – was 1,682 per 100,000 residents.
+Its property crime rate – which includes burglary, larceny, and vehicle theft – was notably higher at 4,173 per 100,000 residents.
+Also in 2023, Forbes ranked Birmingham the 2nd most dangerous city in the United States.
+In October 2024, Mayor Woodfin established the Birmingham Crime Commission to better redress the escalating crime crises in the city.
+In 2024, Birmingham set a new all-time high murder record with 151 murders in the city.

 The downtown district is patrolled by City Action Partnership (CAP), formed in 1995 to increase public perception of safety.

 Education

-The Birmingham Public Library administers 21 branches throughout the city and is part of a wider system including another 19 suburban branches in Jefferson County, serving the entire community to provide education and entertainment for all ages.
+The Birmingham Public Library administers 21 branches throughout the city and it is part of a wider system including another 19 suburban branches in Jefferson County, serving the entire community to provide education and entertainment for all ages.

 The city of Birmingham is served by the Birmingham City Schools system.
 It is run by the Birmingham Board of Education with a current active enrollment of 30,500 in 62 schools: seven high schools, 13 middle schools, 33 elementary schools, and nine kindergarten-eighth-grade primary schools.

 The greater-Birmingham metropolitan area is the home of numerous independent school systems, because there has a been a great deal of fragmentation of educational systems in Alabama, and especially in Jefferson County.
 Some of these "school systems" only have three to five schools.
 The metropolitan area's three largest school systems are the Jefferson County School System, Birmingham City Schools, and the Shelby County School System.
 However, there are many smaller school systems.

-The Birmingham area is reputed to be the home of some of Alabama's best high schools, colleges, and universities.
-In 2005, the Jefferson County International Baccalaureate School in Irondale, an eastern suburb of Birmingham, was rated as the No. 1 high school in America by Newsweek, a national publication.
-The school remains among the nation's top 5 high schools.
-Mountain Brook High School placed 250th on the list.
-Other local schools that have been rated among America's best in various publications include Homewood High School, Vestavia Hills High School and the Alabama School of Fine Arts located downtown.
-The metro area also has three highly regarded preparatory schools: Saint Rose Academy located in Birmingham proper The Altamont School, also located in Birmingham proper, and Indian Springs School in north Shelby County near Pelham.
+The metro area also has three preparatory schools: Saint Rose Academy located in Birmingham proper The Altamont School, also located in Birmingham proper, and Indian Springs School in north Shelby County near Pelham.

-Noteworthy institutions of higher education in greater Birmingham include the University of Alabama at Birmingham, Samford University (includes the Cumberland School of Law), Birmingham School of Law, Miles College, the independent Miles Law School, Jefferson State Community College, Birmingham-Southern College, University of Montevallo (in Shelby County), Lawson State Community College, and Virginia College in Birmingham, the largest career college based in Birmingham.
+Noteworthy institutions of higher education in greater Birmingham include the University of Alabama at Birmingham, Samford University (includes the Cumberland School of Law), Birmingham School of Law, Miles College, the independent Miles Law School, Jefferson State Community College, University of Montevallo (in Shelby County), Lawson State Community College, and Virginia College.
+Birmingham-Southern College, opened in 1856, closed in May 2024 due to financial troubles.